 International Women’s Day is a cause close to LYMA’s heart.
 It’s a day to celebrate the women in our lives - mothers, grandmothers, sisters, friends, wives and daughters - and a day to come together to remind ourselves that being a woman is a superpower.

-Collaborating with The Prince’s Trust was an easy decision for us.
+Collaborating with The Prince’s Trust was an easy decision for us in 2921.
 Their #ChangeAGirlsLife campaign has already improved so many girls’ lives, and aligns with our Values at LYMA.
 And we are delighted to run the campaign again this year.

 The Prince’s Trust will use our donation to provide vital help and support to girls in the UK, assigning each girl a mentor and giving them the gift of a fresh start and an opportunity to rebuild lost confidence and move forward into employment, further education or to become self-employed.
 The mission behind #ChangeAGirlsLife is to give disadvantaged girls the chance to flourish and to look forward to a brighter future.
 Because everybody deserves the opportunity to reach their full potential.